edamontology/edamontologyDocs/editors_guide.rst

 Modifications in a GitHub fork
 ------------------------------
-GitHub makes it possible for any developer (even if you are not a "core developer") to make modifications in a copy of EDAM and suggest these modifications are included in the original.
+GitHub makes it possible for any developer to make modifications in a copy of EDAM and suggest these modifications are included in the original.
 Please note that we discourage using this mechanism for large modifications made using Protege, because merging OWL files which have been reformatted by Protege is notoriously unreliable (see "Best practices for edition" below).
-If you get an agreement from the core developers to make large modifications in Protege, we can provide you a core developer status on a temporary basis.
-This access will be removed once the task is accomplished.

 The workflow is: